Procurement Frequently Asked Questions

 What details must I send you to be set up as a supplier?

+We require your bank account details.
+It can be in the form of a letter from the bank or taken from a bank statement.
+We require the account name, sort code and account number.
 This is the only information we require.
-We never ask any suppliers for the financial transaction information of a bank statement as part of the supplier set up process.
+We never ask suppliers for financial transaction information as part of the supplier set up process.

 Does the Council operate an approved list of providers?